PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/arrays.md

 int myArray2[2][4] = { {0, 1, 2, 3}, {4, 5, 6, 7} };
 ```
 2. Initialization of 2D array using Loops
 We can also initialize 2D array using loops.
-To initialize 2D array we have to use two nested loops and nested loops are equal to the dimension.
-For example, to initialize a 3D array we have to use three nested loops.
+To initialize a 2D array we must use two nested loops, and the number of nested loops are equal to the dimension.
+For example, to initialize a 3D array we must use three nested loops.
 Let’s see an example.

 Example: In the below example we have initializes the 2D array with 1.
 The outer loop is used to track rows `i=0` means the first row because of 0 indexing similarly `j=0` means the first column and combining this `x [0][0]` represents the first cell of the 2D array.
 ```{code-block} c++